Key Quote

 Technique 1 — EXISTENTIAL METAPHOR / METATHEATRE

-The metaphor equating human existence with dream-stuff operates on two levels: existential (relating to fundamental questions about existence) — our lives are fleeting illusions — and metatheatrical — we are watching actors on a stage, and the play itself is as temporary as a dream.
+The metaphor equating human existence with dream-stuff operates on two levels: existentialexistential — Relating to fundamental questions about the nature of existence — our lives are fleeting illusions — and metatheatrical — we are watching actors on a stage, and the play itself is as temporary as a dream.
 The word 'stuff' is deliberately vague and universal: not gold, not clay, but 'stuff' — undefined substance that could be anything or nothing.

-The euphemism 'rounded with a sleep' transforms death into rest, removing its terror through linguistic gentleness.
+The euphemismeuphemism — A mild or indirect expression substituted for one considered harsh or blunt 'rounded with a sleep' transforms death into rest, removing its terror through linguistic gentleness.
 But 'rounded' also means 'completed' or 'made whole,' suggesting that death is not an ending but a completion — life is an arc that begins and ends in unconsciousness.
 Shakespeare offers both comfort and vertigo in a single phrase.

 Key Words